If you've failed the habitual residence test

 If you're not sure if you should, you can contact your nearest Citizens Advice for help.

-To challenge the decision you’ll need to ask for a ‘mandatory reconsideration’ - this means they’ll look at the decision again.
+To challenge a decision about an HMRC or DWP benefit, you’ll need to ask for a ‘mandatory reconsideration’ - this means they’ll look at the decision again.
 It's best to provide extra evidence to support your challenge.

-For most benefits, you’ll have 1 month to ask for a mandatory reconsideration from the date the original decision was sent to you.
+For most of these benefits, you’ll have 1 month to ask for a mandatory reconsideration from the date the original decision was sent to you.
 Check your decision letter if you're not sure.

 For tax credits, you must ask for a mandatory reconsideration within 30 days of the date of the decision.